Art, History, and Human Resilience with Sabin Howard

 Yeah.

-That seems like a classic, that reminds me of Phidias and the Chris Ephentine statue of Zeus in the Parthenon.
+classic.
+That reminds me of Phidias and the Chris Ephonine statue of Zeus in the Parthenon.

 I mean, it took him years to do that.